 • Planning microcopy and contextual help to guide customers in the moment rather than make them look up instructions.

 You can bring the content when users expect it … or when it will surprise and delight them.
-The Weather Channel recently released clever content delivery for sunny days; get all of the details in this useful article.
+The Weather Channel released clever content delivery for sunny days; get all of the details in this useful article.
 Let me share a quick example from the health and wellness space.
 Have you ever attended a spinning class?
 I am a fan.
-Earlier this year, I tried a local Atlanta spinning studio called Burn.
-Although a single location, Burn does digital business better than most Fortune 500 companies.
+When I tried a local Atlanta spinning studio called Burn, I was impressed.
+Although a single location, Burn was doing digital business better than most Fortune 500 companies.

 • I buy a package of classes and create a basic profile on the website.